 our "Join us!" page,then call or email our office or use the form on that page to contact us.

 We will do our best to find a venue that matches your needs.

 |Neighborhood caroling doesn't work?
 Do a "Special Sing"!

-"send home a note a week or so ahead,
+Send home a note a week or so ahead,

-asking that all students bring
+asking students to bring

 'pennies for the carolers'.

 move through the school, singing in

 itself and also demonstrate giving to your

 sponsors make great